typemiguel/WalnutiQ/WalnutiQ/README.md

           - MARK_II = classes containing the core logic for the brain model.MARK_II,
                       Includes data structures for basic brain structures and algorithms that simulate how the brain learns.
-      + ConnectTypes = classes allow the different brain components in MARK II to connect to each other in a variety of ways.
+          - ConnectTypes = classes allow the different brain components in MARK II to connect to each other in a variety of ways.
-      + theory = contains a class MemoryClassifier.java(equivalent to a
+          - theory = contains a class MemoryClassifier.java(equivalent to a
                      multiclass SVM) capable of identifying what category a new image is in given a nervous system that has been trained on images from this category.
+          - util = classes that enable the brain model properties to be viewable graphically and efficiently saved and opened.
-  - tests
+  - tests = test classes for important classes in src folder
       + model
-          - MARK_II = test classes for all model.MARK_II classes
+          - MARK_II
-      + ConnectTypes = test classes for all connect methods
-      + theory = test classes for all theory classes
+          - ConnectTypes
+          - theory
+          - util
   - train
       + model
-          - MARK_II = contains a class that demonstrates how to use the classes currently in the MARK II design.
+          - MARK_II = demonstrations of how to build and train a partial brain model on a popular handwritten digit data set.
+  - images
+      + MNIST = contains a popular handwritten digit data set
+      + model = a small set of handwritten digits used in the classes in folder tests
-  - .project = When writing your code use the IDE This file will allow all of your files to be organized in the correct folder.
+  - .project = When writing your code using the IDE this file will allow all of your files to be organized in the correct folder.
   - MARKII_UML.jpg = UML diagram of all classes